Joseon: Manchu invasions

-Late
+Late period (mid 17th-late 19th century)

 Emergence of Silhak and renaissance of the Joseon

 After invasions from Japan and Manchuria, Joseon experienced a nearly 200-year period of peace.
 Joseon witnessed the emergence of Silhak (Practical Learning).
 The early group of Silhak scholars advocated comprehensive reform of civil service examination, taxation, natural sciences and the improvement in agromanagerial and agricultural techniques.
 It aimed to rebuild Joseon society after it had been devastated by the two invasions.
 Under the leadership of Kim Yuk, the chief minister of King Hyeonjong, the implementation of reforms proved highly advantageous both to state revenues and to the lot of the peasants.

-Factional conflict grew particularly intense under the reigns of the kings Sukjong and Gyeongjong, with major rapid reversals of the ruling faction, known as hwanguk (換局; literally change in the state of affairs), being commonplace.
-As a response, the next kings, Yeongjo and Jeongjo, generally pursued the Tangpyeongchaek – a policy of maintaining balance and equality between the factions.
+In 1666, during Hyeonjong's reign, Dutchman Hendrick Hamel left Korea after more than thirteen years of captivity.
+From 1670 to 1671, Korea endured a devastating famine brought on by cold weather and poor harvests.
+While the death toll remains difficult to measure, hundreds of thousands of Koreans may have died.
+In total, scholars estimate that the Kyŏngsin Famine and the Eulbyeong famine in the years 1695–1696 may have killed 23–33% of Korea's population.
+The countryside remained scarred by these calamities and population growth would remain depressed for most of the 18th century.